-Ben Barker is a British racing driver who currently competes with Gulf Racing UK in the FIA World Endurance Championship and European Le Mans Series, driving a Porsche 911 RSR.
+Ben Barker is a British racing driver who currently competes with Gulf Racing UK in the FIA World Endurance Championship, driving a Porsche 911 RSR.

 Earlier in a career, he won the Formula 3 Australian Drivers Championship in 2010 and after that, he switched to sports car competitions and competed mainly with Porsches.
 He made a FIA WEC debut in 2016.

 Benjamin 'Ben' Barker was born in April 1991, in Cambridge, England.
 As most of the successful race car drivers, he also started racing career in karting.
 Ben has grown very high, so his height of 193 cm represented a problem in small karts.

 In 2009, he moved to single-seater cars, competing in the MSA Formula Ford Championship.
 He learned quickly and scored the first victory in his debut season, winning at Knockhill.
 He finished eighth in the championship and fourth in the annual Formula Ford Festival.